-The second STEP took place in the middle of august, in Cambodia.
-2 expert trainers present during this training where Alliance was the representant of the Steering Team for the report.
+The second STEP took place in the middle of August, in Cambodia.
+2 expert trainers, Francesco Volpini and Sudam S J (Sam) were present during this training and Dushan Milojevic of the Alliance was the representant of the Steering Team for the report.

-The different participants will come from the countries presented below :
+The different participants came from the countries presented below :

 |Better World (SOUTH KOREA)|

 The training course in Cambodia for STEPS took place at the CYA youth centre between August 10th and 15th, gathering representatives from 5 organisations based in Cambodia, India, South Korea, Thailand and Hong Kong.
 The training course’s itinerary included an introduction to the Organizational Pentagon developed by CCIVS.
 Moreover, The participants had the opportunity to familiarise themselves with the theoretical framework developed by the member organizations, with the intention of being able to analyse the impact of the international voluntary service movement on personal and professional development levels of those working with international youth exchanges, most notably the work camps.
 Furthermore, participants also had the chance understand and learn about what the organisations present had in mind in terms of projects.